Mera Peak Climbing

 Mera Peak Climbing Difficulty

-Of course, it is not much easy to climb a trekking peak of Nepal, which is covered with the thick layers of the snow.
-If the expedition is not made on the right time, you may meet with an accident, too.
+Of course, it is not much easy to climb a trekking peak in Nepal, which is covered with the thick layers of the snow.
+If the expedition in Nepal is not made on the right time, you may meet with an accident, too.
 Similarly, if the team leader is not experienced and tactical, you may not be able to reach the final destination.
 We come to hear many cases when the climbers or mountaineers have lost the part of the body like hands or feet.
 Others have lost their lives being swept away by the avalanches.

 Although it is not much technical, Mera Peak climbing is a quite challenging task.
 The section from the High Camp to the summit is more challenging.
 You need to start the climb around 2 am.
 You have to cross some crevasses to reach the top of this peak.
 The headlamp is the only option to find out the right track to reach the Mera Peak Central Summit.